josiahn99/kc1yqn-website/learning_plan/index.md

 Goals (first year)

-- Collect signal reports from at least 100 stations
+- Collect signal reports from at least 20 VHF and 50 HF stations
 - Conduct three structured propagation experiments
 - Record and analyze signal reports using Python